HE FEES AND FINANCE

 • Applicants from targeted under-represented groups (white males from disadvantaged areas, BME groups and students with a learning difficulty or disability)

-• Applicants who promote excellence in STEM subjects (animal or plant sciences, agricultural engineering or motorsports engineering)
+• Applicants who promote excellence in STEM subjects (animal sciences or motorsports engineering)

-• Applicants who promote excellence in Sport (this may be sports, golf, equine or motorsports)
+• Applicants who promote excellence in Sport (this may be football, golf, equestrianism or motorsports)

 Applications for scholarships can be made using this Scholarship Application Form.